GICodeWarrior/mediawiki-extensions/tools/wsor/diffs/README.txt

 (see https://github.com/whym/wikihadoop).
 By default, this script runs under pypy (much faster), but it can also be run under CPython 2.7+.

-Required to run this script are
+Required to run this script:
  - revision_differ.py (provided)
  - diff_match_patch.py (provided)
  - xml_simulator.py (provided)